 9. Add tax deduction options

-Reward your donors with tax reliefs by adding special features to your website.
+Reward your donors with tax relief by adding special features to your website.
 For example, you can add an option to reclaim an additional 25% on account of the Gift Aid program available for UK taxpayers, or the equivalent based on your country’s legislation.

 How can you benefit from this?